 However, in this test, the iPhone recording was surprisingly good.
 After boosting the level by 16dB and adding just a little bass the recording sounded nicely bright and natural.
 The result was almost as if I had been using a boom mic for the garden shoot.

-So is it all hogwash that you can only record good quality audio by not using the internal microphone on your iPhone, video camera or DSLR.
+So is it all hogwash that you can only record decent quality audio by not using the internal microphone on your iPhone, video camera, or DSLR?
 Not really.
-You have to remember I shot the test outdoors in my garden.
-Consequently, there was none of the
+You must remember I shot the test outdoors in my garden.
+Consequently, there were none of the